jasper-zanjani/notes/win/pwsh.md

 Set-VmReplicationServer -ReplicationEnabled $true -AllowedAuthenticationType kerberos -ReplicationAllowedFromAnyServer $true -DefaultStorageLocation D:\replicas
 ```
 ##### `VMSwitch`
+[external virtual switch]: # 'external virtual switch&#10;bound to networking protocol stack in the host operating system and connected to a physical network interface adapter on the host, allowing VMs to access the network to which the physical adapter is connected&#10;Zacker, Craig. _Installation, Storage and Compute with Windows Server 2016: Exam Ref 70-740_.
+2017: 241'
+[internal virtual switch]: # 'internal virtual switch&#10;Bound to a separate instance of the networking protocol stack in the host operating system, independent from the physical network interface adapter and its connected network, it allows VMs to access the virtual network, including the host operating system.&#10;Zacker, Craig. _Installation, Storage and Compute with Windows Server 2016: Exam Ref 70-740_.
+2017: 241'
+[private virtual switch]: # 'private virtual switch&#10;Exists only in the Hyper-V server and is accessible only to the VMs running on it, and is inaccessible to the host operating system itself.&#10;Zacker, Craig. _Installation, Storage and Compute with Windows Server 2016: Exam Ref 70-740_.
+2017: 241'

+Virtual switches can be [external][external virtual switch], [internal][internal virtual switch], or [private][private virtual switch] (in order of decreasing access). <sup>[Zacker][Zacker]: 241</sup>

 ###### `New-VMSwitch`
 Create a new virtual switch <sup>[Zacker][Zacker]: 242</sup>
 ```powershell